roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Image/Manage images.md

 2. In the left-side navigation pane of the ACK console, choose **Marketplace** \> **Alibaba Cloud Container Registry**.

-3. In the Container Registry console, the **Repositories** page appears.
-Click **Create Repository**.

-4. In the **Create Repository** dialog box, set the required parameters for the repository.

-    1. On the **Repository Info** wizard page, set the required parameters and click **Next**.

-    2. On the **Code Source** wizard page, set the required parameters and click **Create Repository**.
-For more information about how to create an image repository, see [Create a repository and build images]().

-        You can upload your own images from a local repository by using the command-line interface \(CLI\).
-You can also select a third-party code repository such as GitHub or Bitbucket to set up automatic image builds.
+3. On the Instances page, click the instance of Container Registry Enterprise Edition that you want to manage.

+    To create an instance of Container Registry Enterprise Edition, see [Step 3: Create a Container Registry Enterprise Edition instance](section_ngl_swv_bde).

+4. Create a namespace in the instance of Container Registry Enterprise Edition.
+For more information, see [Step 4: Create a namespace](section_pys_y3j_jar).

+5. Create a repository in the instance of Container Registry Enterprise Edition.
+For more information, see [Step 5: Create an image repository](section_zp1_q3z_ka8).

+6. Push an image to the repository, or automatically build an image from a third-party code repository.
+For more information, see [Use a Container Registry Enterprise Edition instance to push and pull images]() and [Use Container Registry Enterprise Edition to build images]().

-## Query images
+## View images

-1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).
+1. Log on to the [Container Registry console](https://cr.console.aliyun.com).

+2. In the top navigation bar, select a region.

-2. In the left-side navigation pane of the ACK console, choose **Marketplace** \> **Alibaba Cloud Container Registry**.
+3. In the left-side navigation pane, click **Instances**.

-3. On the **Repositories** page, click **Create Repository**.
+4. On the Instances page, click the required Container Registry Enterprise Edition instance.

+5. On the management page of the instance, choose **Repositories** \> **Repositories** in the left-side navigation pane.
+On the Repositories page, click the name of the repository that you want to manage.

-    -   **Alibaba Cloud Container Registry**: On the Alibaba Cloud Container Registry tab, you can view the images that are stored in Container Registry.
+6. On the details page of the repository, click **Tags** in the left-side navigation pane.
+On the Tags page, you can view images that are pushed to the repository.

-        **Image Region**: Specify a region to filter images.

-        **Container Registry Instance**: The default Container Registry instance is used.

-    -   **Docker Official Images**: On the Docker Official Images tab, you can view images from Docker Hub.
-    -   **Favorite Images**: On the Favorite Images tab, you can view images that you have specified as the favorite images on other tabs.
-For example, the images that you have specified as the favorite images on the [Container Registry Instance](https://cr.console.aliyun.com/) tab are synchronized to the Favorite Images tab.
-    -   **Search**: On the Search tab, you can specify a region to search for an image in Container Registry.
-You can also select Docker Images from the drop-down list and search for Docker images.